 The Insidious Insecurities

-Insecurities are a never-ending and self-re-enforcing trap.
-They attack by giving a very deceptive impression.
-They direct you to worry about a certain thing in a very peculiar manner.
+They are a never-ending and self re-enforcing trap.
+They attack by tricking us into a very deceptive impression whose consequences are catastrophically disabling and destructive.
+They direct us to worry about a certain thing, or a certain issue.
+Their mode of attack is a very peculiar one.
 They pick out a subtle doubt or a tiny regret lying somewhere in mind, project it as a major issue and ask you to worry about it as if it is your final ultimate problem.
 This impression can trick a subject into believing that once this problem gets solved, there won’t be anything else to worry about and there will be a freedom from the jail of self-doubt.
-In order to get that much-deserved freedom, the individual under attack directs all of their mental resources towards battling the self-doubt and the false exaggerated crisis created by the mind.
+In order to get that much-deserved freedom, the individual under attack directs all of their mental resources towards battling the self-doubt and the falsely exaggerated crisis created by the mind.

 All good parts about love, care, compassion and understanding fade out while acting out of insecurity or fear. instead of handling that insecurity or fear; these fears and insecurities should be identified carefully and then tackled.
 In the specific case being discussed, the whole behavior of the victim is modeled out of a set off related insecurities and fear.
 In most cases, these insecurities are related to not being good enough or adequate.
 When a person allows these insecurities to dictate the behavior in a relationship, natural feelings of love, compassion and understanding cannot be accommodated anymore.
 These insecurities significantly hamper the ability of a person to grow and progress individually as a person as well as grow mutually in a relationship.